Expert suggests ways of balancing trade with security in West Africa

 He made these remarks while analysing the state of trade facilitation across the West African Borders, and identifying associated challenges.

-Mr. Hamoui chronicled the shutdown and reopening of borders where he maintained that the disuniform reopening of borders demonstrated by African countries has had its negative effect on cross border trade.
+Mr. Hamoui chronicled the shutdown and reopening of borders where he maintained that the disuniform reopening of borders demonstrated by African countries has had a negative effect on cross-border trade.

 Mr. Hamoui stated that, “even if the corridors are open for the movement of commercial vehicles, there is still that difficulty in the movement of people and until we get to a time where we have the normalization of free movement of people, trade will be stagnant because trade moves where people move.
 This has created uncertainty within the business space, so people have been unable to adequately plan and anticipate.”